-Most courses at Navarra are taught in Spanish, although a small selection are taught in English.
-Course information is available here: (ENGLISH / SPANISH), or in the direct links on the subject areas above.
+Most courses at Navarra are taught in Spanish, although a small selection are taught in English, for a list of courses taught in English click here.
+Course information is available in the direct links on the subject areas above.
 You can click on the relevant degree program for the courses you are interested in, and select "Asignaturas" or "Plan de estudios" for a list of courses.

 In Europe, full-time course load is typically 30 ECTS (European credits), and at Navarra students are typically expected to take 18-30 credits per semester.
 6 ECTS = 3 UCalgary units (1 half-course).

 The amount of credits each course is worth corresponds to the workload/contact hours, and can vary from 1-30 ECTS per course, so please be mindful of this in your selection.